kragen/derctuo/markdown/cyclic-fabrication-systems.md

 --------

 The first category of CFSs to survey are those concerned with imposing some existing geometry on some existing material.
-For now we're not so concerned with how the geometry or the material is created.
+For now we’re not so concerned with how the geometry or the material is created.

 A feature common to many geometry CFSs is a sort of